dizmo/functions-queued/README.md

 # @dizmo/functions-queued

 Provides two functions `queued` and `auto`, where the latter can *also* be accessed via `queued.auto`.
 The `queued` function takes as argument another function e.g. `fn`, which is then queued for execution.
 During its invocation `fn` receives an *extra* argument &ndash; a `next` function &ndash; which needs to be invoked within the body of `fn` to continue processing the queue.
-It's also possible to enqueue more than one function in one go, by providing more functions as arguments to `queued`.

-The `queued` function creates a *separate* queue defined by the *name* of the *first* provided function: This means that if multiple functions e.g. `f1` and `f2` need to be queued together, then they *either* need to be queued in one go, *or* they need to be *wrapped* with functions all with the *same* name (e.g. `fn`).
+The `queued` function creates a *separate* queue defined by the *name* of the provided function: This means that if multiple functions e.g. `f1` and `f2` need to be queued together, then they need to be *wrapped* with functions using the *same* name (e.g. `fn`).
 If *only* anonymous functions are provided then the internal queue is named with a random identifier.

 > Functions with the *same* name will be put into the *same* queue, and class methods with the *same* class plus method name will also be put into the *same* queue!

-The `auto` function takes a boolean flag and returns then a queue e.g. `qn` (for the provided functions).
+The `auto` function takes a boolean flag and returns then a queue e.g. `qn` (for the provided function).
 If the flag is set to `true` then the queue start dequeueing immediately, and otherwise `qn.next` is required to be invoked to trigger dequeueing; by default `queued` starts dequeueing immediately.

+Further, by using a `@queued.decorator`, class methods can be decorated to turn them into queues, where the same naming rules as explained above apply.
+However, each method name is prepended with the corresponding class name; i.e. two methods with the same name but from to differently named classes will be put into to different queues.

 ## Usage